ayeshahamid/ayeshahamid.github.io/_posts/2016-06-07-my-day-at-tbwa-day-4.md

 ---
-layout: page
+layout: blog
 title: My day @ TBWA (Day 4)
 ---

 ## Day 4

 The clouds couldn't decide if they could hold it in or had to burst this morning.
 Lucky I decided to bring an umbrella, intuition, I listened today.
-Curiously the first song on shuffle today was intuition by cN blue :)
+Curiously the first song on shuffle today was Intuition by CN blue :)

 By the way making a conscious effort to use :) smileys instead of the allegedly off putting (: